browserengineering/book/book/layout.md

 Summary
 =======

-In this post, we did a pretty dramatic rewrite of the layout portion of our browser.
+In this chapter, we did a pretty dramatic rewrite of the layout portion of our browser.
 We\'ve now split layout into two different *layout modes*, which handle laying out different types of content.
 Furthermore, we\'ve extended the styling capabilities of our browser, adding the CSS box